weizheng1910/Learning-Notes/SystemsDesign.md

 ##### Horizontal partitioning
 - Splitting the table horizontally
-  - A database table of soccer players, with attributes like their height and weight can be split into smaller tables according to their race, for example.
+  - A database containing basic information of soccer players, with data attributes like height and weight can be split into smaller tables according to their race, for example.
   - The partitioning can be visualised as a database being cut horizontally.
+  - Drawbacks:
-  - Referring to the current example, if we want to query for soccer players above a certain height, we will have to make numerous queries, a query for each of the smaller tables, compared to only a single query we need to make if we have not partitioned the database.
+    - If we were to query for soccer players above a certain height, we will have to make numerous queries, a query for each of the smaller dataset, as compared to only a single query we need to make if we have not partitioned the database.
     - Schema change will inevitably be more tedious compared to a single table.

 #### Database replication
 Making replicas of your database to avoid single points of failure.